Dense subalgebras of purely infinite simple groupoid C*-algebras: A larger dense subalgebra

 \begin{proof} That $B(G)$ is dense in $C^*_r(G)$ follows because $A(G) \subseteq B(G)$ and $A(G)$ is dense in $\cs_r(G)$ by \cite[Proposition~4.2]{CFST}.
 For any $1_Ux1_U \in B(G)$ we have $1_U(1_Ux1_U)1_U=1_Ux1_U$, and so $B(G)$ is s-unital.
 To see that $B(G)$ is a subalgebra, fix $b_1:=1_{U_1}x1_{U_1}$ and $b_2:=1_{U_2}x1_{U_2}$ in $B(G)$ and and $r\in \mathbb{C}$.
 Let $U:= U_1 \cup U_2$.
 Then $U$ is compact and open because the $U_i$ are.
 Then

 Similarly, \end{proof}

 \begin{remark} If $\go$ is compact, then $\cs_r(G)$ is unital with unit $1_{\go}$.
 Thus for any $x \in \cs_r(G)$, $x = 1_{\go}x1_{\go}$ and hence $B(G) = \cs_r(G)$. \end{remark}

 \begin{prop} Let $G$ be a second-countable ample Hausdorff groupoid.
-If $B(G)$ is algebraically properly infinite, then $\cs_r(G)$ is purely infinite. \end{prop}
+Suppose that $G$ is minimal and effective.
+If $B(G)$ is algebraically properly infinite, then $\cs_r(G)$ is $\cs$-purely infinite. \end{prop}

-\begin{proof} We show that $\cs_r(G)$ is purely infinite by verifying the two conditions of Definition~\ref{C* def}\eqref{A pu inf}.
+\begin{proof} We show that $\cs_r(G)$ is $\cs$-purely infinite by verifying the two conditions of Definition~\ref{C* def}\eqref{A pu inf}.
 First, we have to show that there are no nonzero $C^*$-homomorphisms from $C^*_r(G)$ to $\C$.
 Aiming for a contradiction, suppose that there is a nonzero $C^*$-homomorphism $\pi:\cs_r(G) \to \mathbb{C}$.
-Since $C^*_r(G)$ is simple, $\pi$ is injective, and $C^*_r(G)$ is $C^*$-isomorphic to $\C$.
+Since $G$ is minimal and effective, $C^*_r(G)$ is simple \cite[Proposition~II.4.6]{Renault}, so $\pi$ is injective, and $C^*_r(G)$ is $C^*$-isomorphic to $\C$.
 In particular, $A(G)$ is isomorphic to $\C$.
 But $A(G)$ is algebraically purely infinite, and hence contains an infinite idempotent.
 But then so does $\C$, a contradiction.
 Hence there are no nonzero homomorphisms from $C^*_r(G)$ to $\C$.

 Second, we have to show that for $x,y\in C_r^*(G)^+$, we have $y \cbc x$ if and only if $y\in \overline{C_r^*(G)x C_r^*(G)}$.
 Since $C_r^*(G)$ is simple, $\overline{C_r^*(G)x C_r^*(G)}=C_r^*(G)$; so it suffices to show that $y \cbc x$ for all $x, y\in C_r^*(G)^+$.
 Fix $x, y\in C_r^*(G)^+$.
 Since $B(G)$ is dense in $C^*_r(G)$, we have